vfosnar/SCEE/README.md

   * reduced auto-completion threshold (suggestions will appear after the first letter)
 * allow creating text notes in a gpx file
   * notes file must be copied manually from Android/data/de.westnordost.streetcomplete.h3/files
-* option to show quest geometries even without selecting a quest pin (ways are always shown, areas only at high zoom)
+* option to show quest geometries even without selecting a quest pin (ways are shown at intermediate zoom, areas at high zoom)
 * optional zoom using volume buttons
 * auto-download happens only if auto-upload is allowed
 * quick settings button (+)